 What’s this blog about?

 These are the adventures of a live music fanatic.
-It’s somewhat editorial, very autobiographical, a bit academic, and a tad philosophical.
+It’s somewhat editorial, very autobiographical, a bit philosophical, and partially academic.

 Who is writing this blog?

 I am a 53-year old rock music fan; I recently quit my 17-year career as a baseball lawyer (a field I accidentally yet fortuitously fell into); and not long ago I acquired a master’s degree in psychology due to my fascination with pop culture influences on human behavior.
 That, along with my life-long desire to become a teacher, has led me to seek a new career in education.
 As a teacher, it would be my hope to develop and nurture an awareness of the perceptions and influences that shape us as individuals and as a society.